Ventus218/Type-Checked-Validation/README.md

 # Type-Checked Validation

-The aim of Type-Checked Validation (TCV) is to let you mark the object that you've just validated so that the fact that it was validated can be known at compile time!
+The aim of Type-Checked Validation (TCV) is to let you mark objects that you've just validated so that the fact that they were validated is known at compile time!
+(If you didn't get the point jump straight to the [Why it's useful](#why-its-useful) section)

 ## Example usage